 Planet, People, Production.

-These pillars drive decision making to ensure that The Common Good Company ‘is in the benefit or interest of all.’
-Through meeting the needs of the present without compromising the ability of future generation to meet their needs.
+These three P's drive decision making to ensure that The Common Good Company (TCGCo) ‘is in the benefit or interest of all.’
+This is through meeting the needs of the present without compromising the ability of future generation to meet their needs.

-At The Common Good Company, we’re constantly learning, evolving, challenging and improving our manufacturing processes to operate as sustainably and ethically as possible.
+At TCGCo, we are constantly learning, evolving, challenging and improving our manufacturing processes to operate as sustainably and ethically as possible.
 These are some of manufacturing and operational decisions we have established to contribute to a more sustainable future.